 The next table shows the top 10 players in net fielding wins in right field for whom I have calculated Player won-lost records.

 As I noted above, Ellis Valentine had a very short career for a player as good as he was (only 6,453.0 career innings in RF, about 5 full seasons worth).
 This is evident here as Valentine had far fewer fielding decisions than anybody above him in the above table.
 And, in fact, Valentine has a higher winning percentage than all of the players above him in the previous table.

 The next table ranks right fielders by career winning percentage for players with at least 10 fielding wins in right field.

 As I said above, Valentine's strongest fielding tool was his throwing arm.
 Player won-lost records are calculated across nine Components.
 Throwing arm comes into play most strongly in the last two of these: Component 8 - Baserunner Outs - and Component 9 - Baserunner Advancements.

 As with overall fielding record, Valentine's relatively short career hurts him here.
-In terms of winning percentage, Valentine's is higher than everybody else in the above table who had at least 10 eWins.
+In terms of winning percentage, Valentine's is higher than everybody else in the above table.

 Ellis Valentine's Place in Expos History

 The Montreal Expos came into being in 1969.
 Like most first-year expansion teams, they were pretty bad (52-110, same as the expansion San Diego Padres the same season).
 The Expos started to put together the nucleus for their first sustained run of excellence in the mid-to-late 1970s with the debuts of Hall-of-Famers Gary Carter (who became a regular in 1975) and Andre Dawson (1977 NL Rookie of the Year).
 The Expos first great pitcher (and arguably the greatest pitcher in their history), Steve Rogers, debuted around this same time (1973).